The policy applies to all personal information that is not in the public domain that the Association has or will collect, use or share.

 - Individual Access

-- Challenging compliance
+- Challenging compliance and appropriateness.

 - Personal information is information about an individual that identifies them.
 It includes name, age, gender, registration/identification number, address, email address and credit card information.
 Sensitive information such as opinions or evaluations is also considered personal information.